The Homotopy Braces Formality Morphism: Maps between the operads, and the proofs of Theorems and

 \subsection{\texorpdfstring{ $C(\FM_2) \to \Gra$}{C(FM2) to Gra}}

 The map $C(\FM_2)\to \Gra$ (or rather, a more complicated one) has been described by M. Kontsevich \cite{K2}.
 To describe it, it is convenient to introduce the predual\footnote{Here the involved vector spaces are finite dimensional, so the predual is isomorphic to the dual.
 But later we will encounter similar cases where this is not true.} $\pdu\Gra$ of $\Gra$.
 It is a cooperad, with the space of $n$-ary cooperations $\pdu\Gra(n)$ having a basis labelled by graphs with $n$ numbered vertices (see the definition of $\Gra$).
 The spaces $\pdu\Gra(n)$ are furthermore free graded commutative algebras and the cooperadic cocompositions respect this structure.
 The product is given by gluing two graphs together at the external vertices (up to a prefactor).
 The generators are graphs with a single edge.
-We define a map of cooperads of dg commutative algebras
+Let $\Omega(\FM_2)$ be the collection of PA forms on the operad $\FM_2$ (see \cite{HLTV}) We define a map of collections of dg commutative algebras